lonexreb/Maple/README.md

 By focusing on both the 'what' and 'how' of learning, Maple transforms learning from a daunting subject into an engaging journey of discovery.

 ## What it does
-**Smart Topic Navigation**: We break down challenging chemistry concepts into digestible pieces, building your understanding step by step.
+**Smart Topic Navigation**: We break down challenging concepts into digestible pieces, building your understanding step by step.
 **Empathetic Support**: Our advanced voice analysis technology recognizes when you're stuck, frustrated, or losing interest.
 Instead of just giving answers, Maple responds with the right balance of guidance and encouragement when you need it most.
 **Growth-Focused Practice**: Through interactive quizzes, you'll not only track your progress but also discover your strengths and identify areas where you can improve, making each study session more rewarding than the last.